Thursday 3 October 2024

 It’s that time of the week again when I attempt to predict the outcomes of the upcoming Premier League games.
-I did quite well last week with seven correct predictions and three incorrect predictions which left me in fifth place in my predictions league.
+I had a bad week last week with just four correct outcomes and six incorrect outcomes which saw me drop to 12th place in my predictions league.
 Here’s a look at how the top five in that league stands.

 RankPlayerResClsExaSlmPts